Last Updated on March 13, 2026 by Ewen Finser

 Onboarding

-Now, let me back up and focus on the onboarding; the good stuff that happens before you start managing the front desk.
+Let me back up and focus on the onboarding, meaning the good stuff that happens before you start managing the front desk.

-One of the areas where Boulevard really stands out is its onboarding.
-As a salon owner, I’m not really an operational person.
-I am busy running the business and doing hair, so I need support that is personalized and doesn’t keep me on hold while I’m trying to foil.
+This is one of the areas where Boulevard really stands out.
+As a salon owner, I’m not really looking for a platform that gives me a long list of features and then leaves me to figures them out on their own.
+I am busy running the business and doing hair, so I need support that feels personalized and doesn’t keep me on hold while I’m trying to foil.

 I want to be able to use everything that’s in the platform for which I’m paying, and that brings me back to onboarding.

-Boulevard is unique; You can start with a pre-closed consultation where you work with their sales team to make sure that it’s a good fit.
+Boulevard starts with a pre-closed consultation where you work with their sales team to make sure that it’s a good fit.
 They offer a dedicated onboarding specialist too, someone who works with you over the course of several weeks to make sure that you are familiar with the platform, setting everything up, creating your staff accounts, setting up the services and putting them in the right order, and managing multiple locations.

 You can work with a data migration specialist if you are trying to transfer data from other systems, get help configuring your account settings, and go through the on-demand and live sessions through the Boulevard Academy, which are designed to last you several weeks.